 Even though it is an online property, your site is just as vulnerable as any brick and mortar store.
 Maybe even more.
 That’s why the question of how to secure your WordPress website is one of the hottest topics in the WP community.

 The trend has its reasons for existing.
-Official security and vulnerabilities stats from the last two years do reveal some alarming facts about the platform.
+While speciliazed, managed WordPress solutions become more and more prevalent (they tend to boost security), official security and vulnerabilities stats from the last two years do reveal some alarming facts about the platform.
 Here’s the Hosting Tribunal take on WP security,

 The WordPress Reality

 According to a WPWhiteSecurity research among the most popular WordPress websites, over 73.2% of those are susceptible to exploits.
 Plugin vulnerabilities are the main culprit in such cases, accounting for over half of the known breaches.

 Other well-known exploits target the WP core (31.5%) and the rest focus on themes (14.3%).

 When it comes to WordPress security, things are getting worse by the year and businesses seem to realize that.
 In 2018, Big enterprises suffered around 53% more attacks than the year before, and they are trying to actively tackle that alarming trend with increased investments in cybersecurity.